Getting to and around Central Laos

 Coming from northern Thailand or Northern Laos:

-• Laos’ new high-speed train travels starts in Kunming (southern China), enters Laos at Boten, and then goes via Na Toey (sometimes spelled “Nateuy”, near Luang Namtha) and Oudomxay (also called Muang Xay) to Luang Prabang, Vang Vieng and Vientiane.
-Train tickets can only be purchased within 2 days of travel.
+Laos’ new high-speed train travels starts in Kunming (southern China), enters Laos at Boten, and then goes via Na Toey (sometimes spelled “Nateuy”, near Luang Namtha) and Oudomxay (also called Muang Xay) to Luang Prabang, Vang Vieng and Vientiane.
+Train tickets can only be purchased within 3 days of travel.
+You’ll find a route map here, a timetable here.

 Coming from Vietnam: